XpressAI/xircuits.io/docs/user-guide/running-a-xircuits-workflow.md

 sidebar_position: 2
 ---

-# Your First Xircuits Run
+# Your First Xircuits Workflow

 The following tutorial will walk you through a basic Xircuits run.
 You will open an existing xircuits workflow that trains a model, learn how to modify the parameters for your use case, and then run it.

 ## Prerequisites
 1. For this tutorial, please ensure that you already have the `xai_learning` related libraries installed.
 You can do this by `pip install xircuits[full]` or by `pip install -r xai_components/xai_learning/requirements.txt`.
-2. Ensure that you have the `example` folder in your working directory.
+2. Ensure that you have the `examples` folder in your working directory.
 After xircuits is pip installed, you can download it by running the `xircuits-examples` command.

 ## Opening an existing Xircuits File
-Xircuits users will mostly use premade xircuits templates created by developers.
+Xircuits users will mostly use premade xircuits workflow templates created by developers.
 Their task would be to simply change the parameters to suit their use case.
-In Xircuits, we have created a handful of templates for you to try in the example directory.
+In Xircuits, we have created a handful of templates for you to try in the examples directory.

 **For this tutorial, open `KerasTrainImageClassifier.xircuits` in the example directory.**